Why Heavy Rain Is Not Bad for Lidar and Self-Driving Vehicles

 A recent study from the University of Warwick demonstrated how heavy rain could affect LiDAR in automotive vehicles, but the claim that this is problematic is blown out of proportion.
 What sensing technologies can be used in vehicles, what did the researchers discover, and why is it not important?

 For self-driving vehicles to function, they are required to observe their environment, recognise objects, and make decisions based on what those objects are and what they are doing.
-For example, a cars object detection system could be extremely accurate, but such a system is pointless if the car brakes every time a leaf in the wind passes by.
+For example, a car’s object detection system could be extremely accurate, but such a system is pointless if the car brakes every time a leaf in the wind passes by.

 Choosing a sensor technology for such an application can be difficult as each technology type has its own advantages and disadvantages.
-For example, LiDAR is a laser ranging technology that can produce a 2D image map of its surroundings, and each pixel in the image refers to a distance measurement.
+For example, LiDAR is a laser-ranging technology that can produce a 2D image map of its surroundings, and each pixel in the image refers to a distance measurement.
 Therefore, LiDAR can be used to determine the distance of objects as well as their outlines.

 RADAR is another technology that can be used to determine the distance of objects.
 While it cannot determine the outline of objects accurately (depending on the wavelength used), it has an incredibly long range with great penetrating power against fog and snow.

 Ultrasonic ranging is another technology that can be used.
-The short-range of ultrasonic makes it ideal for accurate positioning between close objects (such as parking), but it cannot be used over distances of more than a meter.
+The short range of ultrasonic makes it ideal for accurate positioning between close objects (such as parking), but it cannot be used over distances of more than a meter.

 It is clear that many technologies are capable of mapping their surrounding environment, but which one should an engineer deploy?
 While some may believe that technologies such as RADAR are ineffective (Elon Musk), the answer is that any self-driving system should deploy all technologies simultaneously.
-Considering that each technology does not interfere with each other and that each one can operate in different conditions, a self-driving system should deploy all technologies to determine if objects have been missed.
+Considering that each technology does not interfere with the other and can operate in different conditions, a self-driving system should deploy all technologies to determine if objects have been missed.
 Furthermore, the combination of all technologies allows for the vehicle to operate in multiple conditions and have access to backup systems that can take over should one ranging system fail.

 Recently, the University of Warwick led a study on LiDAR and its use in self-driving systems to see how it performs in poor road conditions.
-Their study, which was published in the IEEE Sensors Journal, demonstrated that during heavy rain, LiDARs performance drops with the production of both false positives and false negatives.
+Their study, which was published in the IEEE Sensors Journal, demonstrated that during heavy rain, LiDAR’s performance drops with the production of both false positives and false negatives.

 Using their WMG 3xD simulator, the team inserted rain into a simulation using different probabilistic rain models to simulate different rain conditions.
-The experiment found that raindrops close to the vehicle (within 50 meters), are often detected while raindrops exceeding 50 meters are less frequently detected.
-However, as rain density increases, rain from a greater distance is more readily detected thereby interfering with the LiDAR output.
+The experiment found that raindrops close to the vehicle (within 50 meters) are often detected, while raindrops exceeding 50 meters are less frequently detected.
+However, as rain density increases, rain from a greater distance is more readily detected, thereby interfering with the LiDAR output.

 The cause of the interference comes from how LiDAR works.
 A LiDAR system starts by firing a laser towards an object of interest while simultaneously starting a timer.
 The laser hits the object, bounces back, and is detected by a receiver.
 The known speed of light and time duration allows for distance measurement.
 According to the researchers, raindrops can interfere with LiDAR.
-The laser beam hitting the drops either refracts into a different direction (thereby producing no result), or reflects back towards the sensor (reflection).
+The laser beam hitting the drops either refracts into a different direction (thereby producing no result) or reflects back towards the sensor (reflection).